AlinaStepanov/Fusenix/README.md

 **Unified incident context — one screen for everything that happened.**

-When something breaks in production, the context is scattered: alarms firing in CloudWatch, a suspicious deploy in GitHub, CI going red, metrics spiking.
-OpsBridge pulls all of it into a single chronological timeline so you can see *what happened in what order* — without switching between six tabs.
+When something breaks in production, the context is scattered: alarms firing in CloudWatch, a monitor triggering in Datadog, an incident in PagerDuty, a suspicious deploy on GitHub, Grafana alerts going off.
+Fusenix pulls it all into a single chronological timeline so you can see *what happened in what order* — without switching between six tabs.

 ```
 14:23  ◉ github      Deploy → production: v2.4.1 [SUCCESS]